Off-Campus Studies Scholarships

 Personal statement guidelines

 The quality of your writing in your personal statement will be considered by the committee.
-Please consult the Writing Studio in the Cole Library for guidance.
+We highly recommend that you consult the Writing Studio in the Cole Library for guidance on writing your personal statement.

-All scholarship winners must compose a thank-you note to the donors upon completion of the course.
+All scholarship recipients must compose a thank-you note to the donors upon completion of the course.

 |Additional funding source||Contact||Details|